Webbm55/Alteryx2Spark/README.md

 # Alteryx to Spark Converter or to any language

-Sample Alteryx Worfklow

 If you are working with large datasets and looking for ways to scale up your data processing, then converting Alteryx workflows to Spark code can be an effective solution.
 However, the process of converting Alteryx workflows to Spark code can be time-consuming and require a significant amount of technical expertise.
 This is where an Alteryx to Spark code converter can come in handy.

-In this blog, we will discuss an Alteryx to Spark code converter, its benefits, and how it can make the process of converting Alteryx workflows to Spark code easier and more efficient.

 What is an Alteryx to Spark code converter?